CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 Note:

-- Deploy software: Automated tasks (Asnible)
+- Deploy software: Automated tasks (Ansible)
+- Still usable for other things
+- Was good for some time, but now we can do better
+- HAND OVER TO MATTHIAS

 ---